jiwonhu/dbbenchmark/mysql-sysbench/README.md

 threads=100
 ```

-### 1. Read only with 30, 50 and 100 threads
+### 1. Read only
-Play with different threads, table size and numbers
+Play with different thread counts such as 1, 30, 50 or 100.
+Differnet table size and numbers
 ```shell
 sysbench --config-file=config --table_size=25000 --tables=100 oltp_read_only prepare
 sysbench --config-file=config --table_size=25000 --tables=100 oltp_read_only --time=180 --threads=30 --report-interval=1